bennycheung/bennycheung.github.io/_posts/2024-08-17-creating-a-love-song-with-ai.md

 ---

 <!--excerpt.start-->
-I've always dreamed of writing a song for my loved one, but my musical skills are somewhat limited.
+I've always dreamed of writing a song for my love one, but my musical skills are somewhat limited.
 However, I do have a knack for crafting beautiful love poetry.
 Thanks to advancements in AI, my dream is now achievable using several innovative tools.
 In this article, I'll show you how I combined various AI technologies to create a heartfelt music video:
 <!--excerpt.end-->